EZRA-DVLPR/comp_410_proj/README.md

 ## Game:

-A Collection of a couple Prolog files to represent the game.
-The source file found from the website listed above.

-nani_search.pl is the code provided from the link above.

-mygame.pl is my own game based on the outline given.
+mygame.pl - my variation on naniSearch to work nani_search.pl - the in progress version of nani's Search naniSearchGiven.pl - the entire file given from the [link](http://www.amzi.com/AdventureInProlog/)